port-labs/port-agent/README.md

   {
       "enabled": bool || JQ,
-      "url": JQ, # Optional. default is the incoming url from port "method": JQ, # Optional. default is POST.
-Should return one of the following string values POST / PUT / DELETE / GET "headers": dict[str, JQ], # Optional. default is {}
+      "url": JQ, # Optional. default is the incoming url from port "method": JQ, # Optional. default is 'POST'.
+Should return one of the following string values 'POST' / 'PUT' / 'DELETE' / 'GET'
+      "headers": dict[str, JQ], # Optional. default is {}
       "body": ".body", # Optional. default is the whole payload incoming from Port.
       "query": dict[str, JQ] # Optional. default is {},